 Badminton boys individual CIF finals at Pt Loma.

-Patrick Henry junior Lawrence Taing misplaced to his cousin remaining yr within the singles very last however this 12 months defeat Westview’s Kyle Pan 2-0.
-Taing and his cousin Leon win the doubles name over University City’s Kang and Song 2-1.
+Patrick Henry junior Lawrence Taing was misplaced to his cousin’s in the remaining year within the singles year; however, this 12 months defeated Westview’s Kyle Pan 2-0.
+Taing and his cousin Leon won the doubles name over University City’s Kang and Song 2-1.
 Patrick Henry’s Leon Taing and Athena Aguilar win the mixed doubles.
-Next week the crew playoffs will be performed.
-A rather common opinion about badminton is that it is one of the safest games possible-a fun, family game innocent of malice and devoid of any real danger of injury.
-Such notions are highly probable, given the immense popularity of the game worldwide, as entertainment for children during playtime and a serious Olympic sport.
+Next week, the crew playoffs will be performed.
+A rather common opinion about badminton is that it is one of the safest games possible- a fun, family game that is innocent of malice and devoid of any real danger of injury.
+Such notions are highly probable, given the game’s immense popularity worldwide, as entertainment for children during playtime and a serious Olympic sport.

-However, contrary to popular opinion, badminton players are also prone to injury-some so intense in nature that they may take months to heal completely.
+However, contrary to popular opinion, badminton players are also prone to injury- some so intense that they may take months to heal completely.
 According to one study conducted by a Denmark-based group of doctors and published in 2006, badminton injuries occur at an average rate of 2.9/person every 1000 hours of playtime.
-Despite being a non-contact sport, where there is no physical contact between the opposing players, badminton injuries happen frequently-mostly due to overuse of certain parts of the body and sometimes because of accidents happening suddenly and painfully.
+Despite being a non-contact sport, where there is no physical contact between the opposing players, badminton injuries happen frequently due to overuse of certain body parts and sometimes because of accidents happening suddenly and painfully.

-Mostly they occur in players who wear the wrong shoes, do not warm-up, warm up more than required, sport bad technique, are overweight, or are generally unfit.
-Injuries are witnessed in players who have not indulged in the sport for a while, as well as in seasoned players who have overused body parts such as wrists, ankles, knees, and elbows, to name a few.
+They mostly occur in players who wear the wrong shoes, do not warm up, warm up more than required, have bad technique, are overweight, or are generally unfit.
+Injuries are witnessed in players who have not indulged in the sport for a while and in seasoned players who have overused body parts such as wrists, ankles, knees, and elbows, to name a few.

 Acute/Accidental injuries:

-Ankle Sprains- Although still wanting in detailed statistical studies, some research papers have shown that, on average, ankle sprains constitute more than half of all reported badminton injuries.
-An ankles sprain can be described as the stretching and tearing of ligaments and muscles in the ankle.
+Ankle Sprains- Although still lacking in detailed statistical studies, some research papers have shown that, on average, ankle sprains constitute more than half of all reported badminton injuries.
+An ankle sprain can be described as the stretching and tearing of ligaments and muscles in the ankle.
 In extreme cases, there may also be damage to tendons, bones, and other joint tissues.
-The resulting bleeding within tissues can cause sudden edema and swelling of the ankle, which is third-degree sprains, often takes more than 6 months to heal completely.
+The resulting bleeding within tissues can cause sudden edema and swelling of the ankle, which is a third-degree sprain and often takes more than 6 months to heal completely.

-Ankle sprains are accidental in 99% of the incidences and happen when the player lands on his partner’s foot or the floor with his own foot turned inwards, outwards, or flexed.
+Ankle sprains are accidental in 99% of cases and happen when the player lands on his partner’s foot or the floor with his foot turned inwards, outwards, or flexed.
 The rapid directional changes required during badminton often cause the feet to roll over or twist, resulting in a sprained ankle.
-Fatigue, extra body weight, and shoes with more than normal ‘grip’ are frequent contributors to such injuries.
+Fatigue, extra body weight, and shoes with more than normal grip are frequent contributors to such injuries.

-Muscle Strain- Unexpected movements, such as a sudden overhead smash, may put muscles in various parts of the body under pressure, thereby disrupting fibers in the affected muscle.
+Muscle Strain—Unexpected movements, such as a sudden overhead smash, may put muscles in various body parts under pressure, disrupting the affected muscle’s fibers.
 This can result in pain, swelling, bruising, and, in extreme cases, loss of function.
-Muscles commonly affected are the hamstring, knee, shoulder, and calf, to name a few.
+Muscles commonly affected are the hamstring, knee, shoulder, and calf.